 Memories of family Sunday lunch.
-Just after the folks had come back from the market with all the fresh stuff.
+Just after they had come back from the market with all the fresh stuff.
 Everyone gathered around the table.
 That particular kind of happiness that only comes from a simple meal cooked with love.

 I did not hesitate.
 I bought the dulong.
-I went home excited knowing what I was going to cook for dinner.
+I went home and cooked.

 No clay pot here in Melbourne.
 But I have my wok.
 And I have banana leaves.
 And sometimes that is all you need to bring a memory back to life.